Bira/octopus-carnival/_drafts/lphr-scene-01.md

 I forgot to move the bystanders at the end of the first round, so in the second one the dottari began reaching them and taking down the upper row of the crowd.
-I let that stand when I realize my mistake - we can say the crow was collectively stunned for a round.
+I let that stand when I realize my mistake - we can say the crowd was collectively stunned for a round.

 Seeing this, Jade decides to up the ante and attack the dottari that's closing